jillesvangurp/es-kotlin-client/README.md

 Additionally:

 - no more dependencies on a Java client
 - kotlin multi platform.
-This will work on jvm, ios, android, and the web.
+This work son jvm, ios, android, and the web (including wasm when ready).
-- support for Elasticsearch 7 & 8 and Opensearch
+- support for Elasticsearch 7 & 8 and Opensearch and API compatible future versions & forks.
 - designed to be extensible

-Development work is ongoing but the client is already usable.
-I'll update this page with more info once a 2.0 stabilizes and we can freeze the APIs.
+## February 2023 ##

+Kt-search has had several release candidates and should be preferred over this client.

 **16 May 2022**